kubernetes/enhancements/keps/sig-node/2403-pod-resources-allocatable-resources/README.md

 This interface can be used to track down allocated resources with information about the NUMA topology of the worker node in general way.
 This interface can be used to the available resources on the worker node.
 The kubelet is the best source of information because it manages concrete resources assignment.
 The information can then be used in NUMA aware scheduling.
-Combining the information reported by the `List` API, which pertains the current allocation, with the information reported by the `GetAllocatableResources` API, monitoring agent can reliably report the compute device utilization and availability.
+Combining the information reported by the `List` API, which pertains the current allocation, with the information reported by the `GetAllocatableResources` API, monitoring agent can reliably report the resource utilization and availability.